chain-shield/tokencheck-subscriptions/api_subs/README.md

     * `500 Internal Server Error`: For processing errors.
 * **Note:** This endpoint is called by Stripe's servers, not directly from your frontend.

+To forward Stripe API calls to the webhook, use this command: `stripe listen --forward-to localhost:8080/api/pay/webhook`

 ### 2. `POST /refund`

 * **Purpose:** Processes a refund for a payment.